Interstate 170 (Maryland): History

 Under the proposed routing of the Interstate Highways through Baltimore, I-70 would have been routed through west Baltimore to join I-95, and I-170 would have been a spur from I-70 into central Baltimore.
-However, the spur was left stranded from the rest of the Interstate Highway System by the cancelation of I-70 within the city limits of Baltimore.
+However, the spur was left stranded from the rest of the Interstate Highway System by the cancellation of I-70 within the city limits of Baltimore.

 Planning

 Several proposals were made during the 1940s and 1950s for an East–West Expressway through Baltimore.
 After nine different proposals were floated, in 1960 the city's Department of Planning published a proposal of its own.
 The route in the proposal (then designated as I-70N) would have begun in the western edge of the city, passing through Gwynns Falls/Leakin Park.
 It would have then curved south in the direction of Edmondson Avenue, then turned east and followed the Franklin–Mulberry street corridor.
 It would have then curved south into the Pratt Street corridor and crossed the city to the north of the Inner Harbor on an elevated viaduct within the central business district, junctioning I-83 and I-95 in the southeast edge of Downtown Baltimore.
 This routing was eventually further refined and modified and eventually became part of the Baltimore 10-D Interstate System, approved in 1962.

 By 1969, the Design Concept Team, a multidiscipline group assembled in 1966 by the city government to help design freeway routings that would not disrupt the city's fabric, had replaced the 10-D System with the Baltimore 3-A Interstate and Boulevard System.
 In the 3-A system, I-170 was brought into existence, and was planned as a freeway spur from I-70 (which would continue south toward the current alignment of I-95) through the Franklin–Mulberry street corridor formerly followed by the East–West Expressway to the west edge of the central business district, connecting to a new route named Harbor City Boulevard (now known as Martin Luther King Jr. Boulevard).
-Besides ending at the western edge of downtown, I-170 would also run further south than the original East-West Expressway proposal.
+Besides ending at the western edge of downtown, I-170 would also run further south than the original East–West Expressway proposal.
 The 3-A System's result was that I-170 would provide direct access to the central business district.
 Curiously, I-170's three-way semi-directional interchange with I-70 was planned to be partially integrated with I-70's interchange with Hilton Parkway; diagrams of the interchange show that the ramp from eastbound I-70 to eastbound I-170 would have diverged within the latter interchange and run alongside I-70's eastbound carriageway to the western terminus of I-170, where it would diverge.